US Climate Resilience Toolkit

 Quick Access to Climate Knowledge

-“The Climate Resilience Toolkit provides quick and effective ways to access online resources.
-To enable the Toolkit’s semantic search capabilities, webLyzard integrates relevant documents from regional climate centers and 13 federal U.S. government agencies into a single knowledge repository.
+The Climate Resilience Toolkit provides quick and effective ways to access online resources.
+To enable the Toolkit’s semantic search capabilities, webLyzard integrates documents from climate centers and 13 federal U.S. government agencies into a single knowledge repository.
 Automated methods classify the collected content and enrich documents with high-quality metadata to make them easier to find according to current user needs. webLyzard identifies key topics and actors, summarizes each document and determines its topical, functional, and geographic contexts.
-The system also integrates linked open data to pinpoint concepts that appear in several different documents, which allows to associate and link these documents.”
+The system also integrates linked open data to pinpoint concepts that appear in several different documents, which allows to associate and link these documents.

 Knowledge Extraction and Visualization

-The efficient design and deployment of the semantic Toolkit search is a testament to webLyzard’s sophisticated capabilities to analyze and visualize digital content.
-The range of these capabilities is further extended by two current research projects – ASAP and DecarboNet – investigate novel approaches to extract knowledge from online sources in real time.
+The efficient design and deployment of the semantic search of the Climate Resilience Toolkit is a testament to webLyzard’s sophisticated capabilities to analyze and visualize digital content.
+The range of these capabilities is further extended by two current research projects, EVOLVE and ReTV, investigate novel approaches to extract and visualize knowledge from online sources in real time.
 These projects not only analyze news media and corporate communications, but also track emerging stories on social media platforms.
-A visual dashboard shows relationships among the topics discussed, conveying an in-depth understanding of how the public dialog about these topics evolves.”
+A visual dashboard shows relationships among the topics discussed, conveying an in-depth understanding of how the public dialog about these topics evolves.

 This ability to detect hidden relations in online content also benefits the users of the Climate Resilience Toolkit.
 It allows them to freely formulate their queries and then use filter options to narrow down the search results to specific topics or sources.
 This enriches the functionality of the site for millions of citizens and supports the plans of the White House to foster a more active public dialog about effective strategies to reduce risk and improve resilience to climate-related impacts.